SIXTH SUNDAY IN ORDINARY TIME

 MASS TIMES AND INTENTIONS FOR NEXT WEEK

-Wed 10.00am Second week of Lent
+Wed 10.00am Mass of the day

 MAY THEY ALL ENJOY LIGHT, HAPPINESS AND PEACE